vanheeringen-lab/seq2science/docs/content/DESeq2.md

 ##### Contrast designs
 The following section will guide you through the process of creating a DESeq2 contrast using only the samples.tsv and the config.yaml.

-A contrast contains a **condition**, which is the variable you wish to analyse, and which contains 2 or more **groups.**
+Here are some definitions: a **contrast** design tells us which samples to compare.
+It contains three or four parts: a **condition** (a column name in the samples.tsv), and two **groups** (labels in this column).
+The first group will be the **target**, and the second group will be the **reference**.
 Additionally, a contrast can optionally contain a **batch** effect, which you want to correct for.

 To determine differentially expressed genes/accessible peaks, DESeq2 requires at least two samples per group.
 A design contrast therefore requires at least 2x2 samples.

-#### Conditions
+###### Contrast in the samples.tsv
-In the samples.tsv, add a column for every property you wish to test in your samples.
+In the `samples.tsv`, add a column for every property you wish to test in your samples.
 Next, add labels to the samples involved in the test.
 You can leave labels empty, or add labels and not use them.
 For example:

-1. a column named 'conditions' with values ‘wildtype’ and ‘knockout’.
+1. a column named 'conditions' with values 'wildtype' and 'knockout'.
 2. a column named 'stages' with values 1, 2 and 3.
-3. a column named 'treatments' with values ‘control’, ‘treatmentA’ and ‘treatmentB’.
+3. a column named 'treatments' with values 'control', 'treatmentA' and 'treatmentB'.

 | sample   | assembly | conditions | stages | treatments |
 |----------|----------|------------|--------|------------|